Detecting Model Misspecification in Bayesian Inverse Problems via Variational Gradient Descent: Discussion

 As statisticians we seek to avoid making predictions which are simultaneously highly confident and incorrect, but this scenario occurs generically in Bayesian analyses when the data are informative and the statistical model is misspecified.
 To address this challenge, we combined the emerging ideas of predictively oriented inference and variational gradient descent to obtain a simple, practical and general approach to detect model misspecification in the Bayesian context.
 An appealing aspect of our approach is that we do not require data splitting (e.g. as in posterior predictive checks) or the manual specification of alternative statistical models (as in comparative approaches).
 The approach was successfully demonstrated both in simulation studies and in the challenging seismic travel time tomography context.

-Our focus was limited to statistical and computational methodology; although we indicated how one could formulate a formal hypothesis test, we did not attempt to establish asymptotic correctness of this test.
-This theoretical analysis would be an interesting topic for future work \citep[e.g. extending][to the case of data that are conditionally independent]{key2021composite}.

-In settings where our diagnostic indicates possible model misspecification, an obvious next question is \emph{how to proceed with a misspecified model}?
+In settings where our methods detect model misspecification, an obvious next question is \emph{how to proceed with a misspecified model}?
 This important question is outside the scope of the present work, but has been the subject of considerable research effort.
 Potential solutions include nonparametric learning of the correct model \citep{kennedy2001bayesian,alvarez2013linear} and judicious use of an incorrect model \citep{bissiri2016general,knoblauch2022optimization}; a recent review is provided by \cite{nott2023bayesian}.
-An interesting emerging alternative is to use the predictively oriented `posterior' in place of the standard Bayesian posterior \citep{masegosa2020learning,sheth2020pseudo,jankowiak2020deep,jankowiak2020parametric,morningstar2022pacm,lai2024predictive,shen2025prediction,mclatchie2025predictively}.
+However, a compelling alternative that is perfectly aligned with our work is to use the predictively oriented `posterior' in place of the standard Bayesian posterior, as argued in \citet{lai2024predictive,shen2025prediction,mclatchie2025predictively}.

+An important related issue is how to pinpoint which part(s) of the model are misspecified, in settings where misspecification is detected.
+Indeed, this would help to facilitate iterative model improvement, in-line with the standard Bayesian workflow \citep[][Section 7]{gelman2020bayesian}.
+The concept of a ``part'' only makes sense if additional structure is assumed on the statistical model; understanding how ``local'' misspecification gives rise to an irreducible uncertainty in the corresponding relevant parameters in $\QPC$ would be an interesting direction for future work.

 \paragraph{Acknowledgments} QL was supported by the China Scholarship Council 202408060123.
 CJO, ZS were supported by EPSRC EP/W019590/1.
 CJO was supported by a Philip Leverhulme Prize PLP-2023-004.
 XZ and AC thank the Edinburgh Imaging Project (\href{https://blogs.ed.ac.uk/imaging/}{EIP}) sponsors (BP and TotalEnergies) for supporting this research.
-The authors are grateful to Fran\c{c}ois-Xavier Briol, Badr-Eddine Chérief-Abdellatif, David Frazier, Jeremias Knoblauch and Yann McLatchie for insightful discussion during the completion of this work.
+The authors are grateful to Fran\c{c}ois-Xavier Briol, Badr-Eddine Chérief-Abdellatif, David Frazier, Jeremias Knoblauch, Yann McLatchie, the Associate Editor and both Reviewers for insightful discussion during the completion of this work.